Home Resources Technique & form Holding the Bow: Grip, Alignment & Shot Hold

 Why Bow Hold Technique Matters

-• Alignment and aim: A consistent hold lets the archer confirm the sight picture, body position, and bow level before committing to the shot.
+• Alignment and aim: A consistent hold lets the archer confirm sight picture, body position, and bow level before committing to the shot.

 Common Challenges in Shot Hold Archery